 Drop in Estrogen

-According to a study, “estrogen receptors are present at the hair follicles.”
+According to a 2022 study published in Menopause, “estrogen receptors are present at the hair follicles.”
 This may indicate their role in the normal growth of hair and the fact that their hair is sensitive to its absence or presence.

 You might’ve noticed that pregnant women have thicker, healthier hair.
 This is because of the rise in the levels of hormones.
 However, the drop in the levels of these very hormones can result in hair loss during menopause.

-Genetics can make some women more vulnerable to hair loss, which makes this whole experience quite difficult for them.
+Genetics can make some women more vulnerable to hair loss after menopause, which makes this whole experience quite difficult for them.

 If you’re suffering from an illness (perceived as stress by the body), that or the medicines that you’re taking for its cure can lead you to lose your hair.

 The hair loss itself can cause you to stress out a lot and lose hair as a result.
 Many women experience a loss in self-esteem and confidence due to hair fall.

 They might not perceive themselves as beautiful enough as a result.
 This can become another reason for their sadness and depression and further make them lose their hair.

 To counter the weight gain that can accompany menopause, you may try crash diets or reduce the nutritional intake of your food.

 Less protein in your diet or deficiency of iron can both make you lose your hair.